verbeema/Climate-Claims/docx/index.md

 The first claim to be addressed is the idea that global warming in the 1920-1940s was not caused by greenhouse gases.
 An article in the American Meteorological Society shows that this is largely incorrect.
 It is shown that global warming in the 1920s can be accurately modelled by increased greenhouse gas emissions that occurred in that time indicating most of the warming was caused by external forcings (Haustein, et al., 2019).
 There is evidence that the remainder of the observed warming was due to instrumental error from the transition between different measurement techniques (Thompson, et al., 2008; Haustein, et al., 2019).

 His next argument states that the climate models used by the UN to predict tropospheric temperatures are inaccurate.
 He claims that the models predicted seven times more warming than what is currently measured and this is due to the parameterization of models.
 It is true that these models are parameterized to match historical climate observations (Flato, et al., 2013) and it is also true that there is deviation between the models and the measurements (Santer, et al., 2017).
 However, Santer, et al. (2017) performed an in depth analysis on the potential causes for this deviation.
 They determined it is unlikely that the difference is due to miscalculating the climate sensitivity to anthropogenic greenhouse gases but rather a combination of unpredictable factors like an unusually low minimum in solar energy output in the last solar cycle, a series of volcanic eruptions, and an uptick in Chinese coal power plants (Santers, et al., 2017).
 These unpredictable factors have created a difference in the extent to which the troposphere is warming over time, but the fact remains that the troposphere is warming.
 This source concludes by saying although short term climate is difficult to predict, this does not cast doubt on the reality of anthropogenic climate change (Santers, et al., 2017).
 As these sources are peer reviewed, admit the limitations of their own study and are published in reputable science and climatology journals, the credibility of this information is strong and clearly contradicts the unfounded claims made in this interview.

-## Commonalities
-Some commonalities between these claims are that many find ways to deny scientific evidence by looking at inaccuracies of measurements and models that predict the future of climate change.
-It is commonly said that because the climate system is so complicated, it is impossible to know what will happen in the future.
-The fallacy is that although they are right that model precision is modest, this does not mean that accuracy is low.
-The ability to make general predictions is not hindered by the inability to predict smaller details of the future.
-It is also popular for people to accept the fact that the climate is changing but excuse themselves from responsibility by claiming that climate change is natural or that it will not be as detrimental as anticipated.
-They accept evidence of climate change but deny the associated responsibility, which is inherently biased.

 ## Work Cited
 Dunlap, R.E. and Jacques, P.J., 2013.
 Climate Change Denial Books and Conservative Think Tanks.
 The American Behavioral Scientist, 57(6), pp.699–731. https://doi.org/10.1177/0002764213477096.